Kiyoshi Murota: Career

 Murota represented Japan in the 1992 World Cup.

+Senior career

 Since turning 50, Murota has played on the Japan Senior PGA Tour and the United States-based Champions Tour.
 Most notably, he won the Japan PGA Senior Championship in 2005, 2009, 2012, and 2015.
 He won the Order of Merit title in consecutive years on the Japan Senior PGA Tour in 2006 and 2007, winning an event in each of those years.
 In five events in 2006, he won two, and never finished outside of the top four in winning the Order of Merit.
 His second Order of Merit year was 2007, included one victory and four runner-up finishes.
 He has played in a few senior major championships also.